KK3003/2D_Game_2/README.md

   * DOTween - To create UI animations
   * Object Pooling - Used to create pool of bullets
   * Enemy AI - Enemy AI to battle with player and patrolling
+  * Google Ads - To display Ads to user
 ___
 # Screenshots
 ___